mittwald/developer-portal/docs/cli/usage/install.md

 :::important

 Please note that this method of installation will use the mw CLI with whatever version of Node.js you have installed on your local system.
-We cannot guarantee full compatibility with all Node.js versions, as the CLI is currently only tested against Node.js version 20.
+We cannot guarantee full compatibility with all Node.js versions, as the CLI is currently only tested against Node.js versions 18 and 20.

 If you encounter any issues with a Node.js version greater than 20, please [file a bug report](https://github.com/mittwald/cli/issues) so we can fix it for future releases.

 :::